adobe/reactor-developer-docs/README.md

 ## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 The documentation site is built using [Jekyll](https://jekyllrb.com), a static website generator.
 While many documentation changes can be simple and using a markdown editor is sufficient to review changes, sometimes it's easier to see